 Acknowledgements to colleagues, institutions or companies for support, donations or any other assistance (except for grants and projects) need to be put at the end of the manuscript, before references.
 Contributors mentioned here cannot be considered as authors of the manuscript.

 FUNDING If the presented data are a result of a funded project or grant, details of all funding sources for the research should be written here.
 Authors should provide full official funding agency name(s) and grant number(s).
 If a project has a title, state it here as well.
 If needed, the relevant agency and grant number can be stated for each author, in which case only authors' initials should be written.

-If the authors have a conflict of interest, for example if they are analysing a product of the company in which they work for or use a software or tool developed by their company, it should be clearly stated in the manuscript.
+If the authors have a conflict of interest, for example if they are analysing a product of the company in which they work for or use a software or tool developed by their company, it needs to be clearly stated in the manuscript.
 If there is no conflict of interest present, then in this section the following statement needs to be given: The authors declare no conflict of interest.